 $.post(product_url, form.serialize() + '&_wp_http_referer=' + product_url, function (result) {

-let cart_dropdown = $('.widget_shopping_cart', result);
+var cart_dropdown = $('.widget_shopping_cart', result);

-// update dropdown cart
+// Update dropdown cart

 $('.widget_shopping_cart').replaceWith(cart_dropdown);

-// update fragments
+// Refresh cart fragments

 $.ajax($warp_fragment_refresh);